Fizi Territory: Second Congo War

 In October and November 1998, the villages of Swima and Lusambo in the Tanganyika Sector were the sites of deliberate massacres, where 22 civilians were killed during a market day.
 ANC and FAB troops opened fire on unarmed residents, accusing them of supporting local militias.
 The situation deteriorated further after a Burundian rebel combatant wounded an allied soldier, prompting indiscriminate retaliation against the civilian population.
 A pattern of violent reprisal continued into December 1998.
 On the 21st of that month, joint forces of the ANC, RPA, and FAB executed nine civilians in the village of Mboko following the expulsion of Mayi-Mayi fighters.
 These operations involved systematic house-to-house searches, during which civilians were summarily executed, either by gunfire or by edged weapons.
-The brutality culminated in the Makobola massacre, one of the conflict's most heinous attacks.
-From 30 December 1998 to 2 January 1999, soldiers rampaged through the villages of Makobola II, Bangwe, Katuta, Mikunga, and Kashekezi, killing more than 800 civilians.
-Witness accounts describe horrific scenes of victims burned alive in their homes, looting on a large scale, and the widespread destruction of property.
+The brutality culminated in the Makobola massacre.
+From 30 December 1998 to 2 January 1999, soldiers rampaged through Makobola's sub-villages of Bangwe, Katuta, Mikunga, and Kashekezi, killing more than 800 civilians.

-The violence persisted in subsequent months.
 In March 1999, FAB troops in Kazimia, also in Fizi Territory, burned six fishermen alive shortly after fresh fighting with Mayi-Mayi and CNDD-FDD militias.
 In May of the same year, following the retaking of Baraka, ANC troops massacred 28 civilians in the village of Mwandiga.
 The victims, including entire families, had sought refuge and were lured into a gathering under the false pretense of a community meeting, only to be set ablaze.
 Further atrocities occurred on 30 June 2000, when ANC and RPA troops attacked Lulinda and nearby localities including Mwachata and Icwa.
 At least 29 civilians were killed in this operation, which also featured acts of rape and the burning of homes.